 Here’s the thing, I know a lot of people are going to really want to like The CW’s Beauty and the Beast, and be furious with me for cutting it down like this.
-But I have way too much respect for you guys to try and steer you toward a show that has nothing of immediate value to offer.
-I would love to tell you that this show is the next coming, but this premiere is truly too dire to recommend.
+But I have way too much respect for you guys to try and steer you toward a show this dicey.
+I would love to tell you that this show is the second coming, and hey, it’s not like the show can’t improve if given a chance, but this premiere is just not that great.
 However, to discover why, we have to back track a little…

 Catherine Chandler (Kristin Kreuk) is a detective in the NYPD who quit her bartending job nine years earlier to get into law enforcement after her mother was murdered outside the bar while helping jump start her car battery.
 The killers gave chase through the woods and were about to kill Cat too when a mysterious shadow came out of nowhere and rescued her by slaughtering the would-be killers (well, I guess they aren’t “would-be” killers if they successfully killed her mother, but I digress).
 Her investigation of the murder of a magazine executive (this show is a procedural, by the way, because I guess the original show technically was too, and also because, whatever, why the hell not?) leads her straight into the lair of our beast, a man named Vincent Keller (Jay Ryan), who’s a hunk even by the highest standards of CW network attractiveness.
 Right away, the reveal of Vincent kind of throws the entire premise of the show into question, since the central conceit of Beauty and the Beast is that it’s the story of a woman learning to love a man in spite of his outward appearance and rage-filled nature.
 Here, we just get the rage.

 And rage, he does.
 Turns out it’s less Beauty and the Beast and more Jekyll and Hyde, as Vincent hulks out rather unpredictably.
 I’ll give them this: his “beast form” actually doesn’t look half bad at all.
 There’s a sense that the entire bone structure in his face has changed, and the relatively subdued scar on the right side of his face in his human state suddenly grows twisted and gnarly upon his transformation.
-The problem is that budgetary constraints mean we hardly ever get to see the “Beast” form, and when we do, he’s cloaked in shadow half the time.
+The problem is that budgetary constraints mean we hardly ever get to see this “Beast” form, and when we do, it’s cloaked in shadow half the time.
 Normally, I would give a show the benefit of the doubt and assume that this was a creative choice, to illustrate the secretive nature of Vincent and his past, but the episode more or less gives us his entire backstory straight away.

 His rage is apparently the result of a military experiment gone terribly awry.
 When Vincent loses his brother in the World Trade Center attacks, he enlists in the military.
 Upon being deployed, he’s enrolled in a program that seeks to alter the physical chemistry of its subjects.
 Vincent’s altered state means it’s exceedingly difficult for him to reintegrate into society, and he’s spent the better part of his time back in the loft apartment of his friend and colleague, with whom he’s researching a potential antidote.
 We also learn that Vincent was a doctor before joining the military, which Catherine deduces when Vincent reveals that he attempted to give the murder victim CPR.